 Ana Arjona, Ph.D., Yale University, is Assistant Professor at the Department of Political Science at Northwestern University.
 In the spring of 2016 she was a Visiting Fellow at the Kellogg Institute for International Studies at the University of Notre Dame.
 Her academic interests include violence and conflict, the foundations of political order, state building, local governance and the links between crime and politics.
 She is also interested in the philosophy of social science.
 Her current research projects investigate the causes and consequences of institutional change and individual agency in contexts of violence.
 Her work combines different methods and types of evidence.
 She has conducted extensive fieldwork in Colombia and has also carried field research in Kosovo.
 Her first book, Rebelocracy: Social Order in the Colombian Civil War (Cambridge University Press, 2016), proposes a theory to explain order and disorder in war zones, as well as the form order takes when it emerges, giving place to different forms of rebel governance.
 She also co-edited Rebel Governance in Civil War (Cambridge University Press, 2015).
 She is currently working on different projects on individual and collective behavior in contexts where non-state armed groups operate, as well as on the links between wartime dynamics and post-conflict phenomena.

-Her work has been funded by the Harry Frank Guggenheim Foundation, SSRC, the United States Institute of Peace, Yale University, and Columbia University in the U.S.; IDRC in Canada; the Folke Bernadotte Academy in Sweden; and the Department for International Development and the Economic and Social Research Council in the U.K.
+Her work has been funded by the Harry Frank Guggenheim Foundation, SSRC, the United States Institute of Peace, Yale University, Columbia University and Northwestern University in the U.S.; IDRC in Canada; the Folke Bernadotte Academy in Sweden; and the Department for International Development and the Economic and Social Research Council in the U.K.

 Department of Political Science